snowplow-referer-parser/referer-parser/README.md

 ## Usage: Ruby

-The Ruby version of this library still uses the **old** API, and identifies search referers only.
+The Ruby version of this library still uses the **old** API, and identifies search referers only:

 ```ruby
 require 'referer-parser'